ladyisatis/one-pace-metadata/README.md

 # One Pace Metadata Updater

+This repository is the metadata source that's used by [One Pace Organizer for Plex and Jellyfin](https://github.com/ladyisatis/OnePaceOrganizer/?tab=readme-ov-file#one-pace-organizer).

 ## URLs

 There are three separate files that are always kept up to date in case you want to develop something with it or keep it up to date: